VVander/noa-site/README.md

-# noa-site
+# Node Operator Association website
-Node Operator Association website
+This is the NOA's website.